- Whey Protein Isolate (WPI) is refined to remove lactose, milk fat, and carbohydrates, containing around 90% protein.

 |Click Here To Check The Latest Prices On True Protein WPC 80

 Whey protein powder, aside from being the most popular protein supplement in the fitness and bodybuilding world, is a protein powder made from dehydrating whey from milk.

 In cheese-making (or actually, in producing nearly any dairy product), there is a slightly yellowish, cloudy, milky liquid that is a byproduct of the process.
 This liquid can also be seen when you buy sour cream, for example, on the top of the actual cream before you mix it up.
 That is liquid whey.

 Casein is the other type of protein found in milk, but that is not as popular as whey.
 It is less readily absorbed and has fewer amino acids in it, making it somewhat less efficient for muscle recovery and building.

-On the other hand, whey can be easily digested and absorbed, and it also contains a lot of essential amino acids that are the building blocks of muscle.
+On the other hand, whey can be easily digested and absorbed and is considered a complete protein as it contains a lot of essential amino acids that are the building blocks of muscle.

 The quick absorption, together with the high protein and amino acid content, makes whey protein the leading protein product in the fitness industry.